MicheleBianchi02/MoneyTracker/src/moneytracker/infrastructure/exchange_rate_provider/docs/output.md

 If the date is the current date or it is the day after but closely after 00:00 the output file doesn't contain the required date

-The outpout is ordered with currency in alphabetic order, indipendently on the order we give to the url.
+The output is ordered with currency in alphabetic order, indipendently on the order we give to the url.

 See: https://data.ecb.europa.eu/help/api/data